RPTST/ffmpeg-cpp/README.md

 This is the Linux port.
 Maybe the Windows version works, but I'm unsure, and I'd suggest you to go to the Raveler page ( [Raveler/ffmpeg-cpp](https://github.com/Raveler/ffmpeg-cpp) )

+Last change : one can record audio+video webcam (works with Logitech C922)

+TODO : 3 last 3 are missing in the video.
+Maybe some wrongvalue somewhere.

 # ffmpeg-cpp
 A clean C++ wrapper around the ffmpeg libraries which can be used in any C++ project or C# project (with DllImport or CLR).
 Makes the most commonly used functionality of FFmpeg easily available for any C++ projects with an easy-to-use interface.
 The full power of FFmpeg compacted in 10 lines of C++ code: if this sounds useful to you, read on!